Welding-defects

 Causes for rejection and how to avoid Welding-defects.

 The welder or the machine operator should be proficient in the process selected and all physical accessories assigned should be ready for use.
-Among them, aspirators of fumes, fan to circulate air, screens to protect other workers nearby, etc.
+Among them, all safety accessories like aspirators of fumes, fans to circulate air, screens to protect other workers nearby, etc.

 If electrodes need be dried, so they should be.
 Cleaning of fixtures and workpiece should be performed before setting up.
 A last touch up may be repeated just before welding.